-Lerociclib is a differentiated oral CDK4/6 inhibitor being developed for use in combination with other targeted therapies in multiple oncology indications.
+Lerociclib is a differentiated clinical-stage oral CDK4/6 inhibitor being developed for use in combination with other targeted therapies in multiple oncology indications.
 In 2020, we entered into separate, exclusive agreements with EQRx, Inc. (rights for U.S., Europe, Japan and all markets outside Asia-Pacific) and Genor Biopharma Co.
 Inc. (rights for Asia-Pacific, excluding Japan) for the development and commercialization of lerociclib in all indications.
-Combined, these agreements provided \$26.0 million in upfront payments, along with sales-based royalties and up to \$330.0 million in potential milestone payments.
+Combined, these agreements provide \$26.0 million in upfront payments, along with sales-based royalties, and the opportunity for up to \$330.0 million in potential milestone payments.
 EQRx, Inc. and Genor Biopharma Co.
 Inc. are responsible for all costs related to the development and commercialization of lerociclib in their respective territories.